herpsu/herpsu.github.io/cmdline_course.md

 The course started with a Zoom-meeting (2020...).
 People introduced themselves and the course instructor gave a lecture about computer hardware and the UNIX operating system.
-Each student installed and/or configured their own unix system and learned some basic commands to move around in the file system and manipulate files.
+Each student installed and/or configured their own UNIX system and learned some basic commands to move around in the file system and manipulate files.
 Starting programs and stopping them in different ways were also explored.

-I already knew some of the commands since I had taken a similar course earlier.
+**I** already knew some of the commands since I had taken a similar course earlier.
 I still had to read the manpages a lot though!
 I had completely forgotten the flags associated with each program.